-“I’ve been blogging for close on three years now and have found the results frustrating to say the very least! […] I have no idea what I’m doing wrong and I’ve followed the advice from (she mentioned a very well known blogging program) totally.
+“I’ve been blogging for close to three years now.
+It’s been frustrating to say the least! […] I have no idea what I’m doing wrong and I’ve followed the advice from [she mentioned a very well known blogging site] totally.
 I’m just about ready to quit.
 Can you take a look at my blog and tell me what I’m missing?”

-I did take a quick look at her blog and it’s exactly the same as millions of other business blogs, following the same, general blogging advice.
+I did take a quick look at her blog and it’s exactly the same as countless other business blogs, following the same, general blogging advice.

 Here’s what the challenge is and how to resolve it!